willi-kappler/darwin-rs/README.md

 - TSP (traveling salesman problem): the classic type of problem for EA
 - Sudoku: a sudoku solver using EA
 - Queens: solving the queens problem with EA.
-Not as fast as [this one](https://github.com/reem/rust-n-queens) ;-)
+Although not as fast as [this one](https://github.com/reem/rust-n-queens) ;-)

 # Usage:
 Add the following to the Cargo.toml in your project: